nswalke/NvStyleableTextView/README.md

 of the .ttf font-file as an explicit string value or a reference to a string resource.

 You can call setFont(strFontName) or setFont(fontNameStringResId) to set fontName in your code.

+You need to include yout font files (.ttf) in assets folder and define those file names in string resources. eg. Arial.ttf in assets folder.
+And <string name="font_arial">Arial.ttf</string> in strings.xml

 *****Note that no specific code has been written to handle bold, italic, normal textStyles.